islaytitans/alien/docs/src/GM/dow2.md

 ### Oil Fields

-- No claimed by the UPP and protected with 24 UPP Troopers
+- Now claimed by the UPP and protected with 24 UPP Troopers

 ### Wildcatter Car Park